Lebus004/CarRental/README.md

 ### Scenario

-CarRental_FHNW is a lightweight demonstration system enabling customer and admin to manage a catalog of rental cars and bookings.
+CarRental_FHNW is a lightweight demonstration system enabling customers and admins to manage a catalog of rental cars and bookings.
 It provides both administrative and user-facing functionality.

 ### User Stories

 - As an Admin, I want a consistent visual appearance for easy navigation.
 - As an Admin, I want to create, edit, and delete cars, bookings, and user access.
-- As an Admin, I want to login as an admin for authentication and authorization.
+- As an Admin, I want to log in as an admin for authentication and authorization.
 - As a User, I want to create or delete my bookings.
 - As a User, I want to view available cars and filter by model, type, seat, and fuel type.
 - As a User, I want to authenticate to access personal data.